 Please note that this is a guide only and the terminal numbers and wiring colours of various heating systems may vary.

 The Y Plan or Biflow is a fully pumped hot water and heating system.
-It shares the flow between the hot water or heating, depending on demand, using a single mid position motorized actuator valve.
+It shares the flow between the hot water or heating, depending on the demand, using a single mid position motorized actuator valve.

 From a connection point of view, the difference between the wiring of a Y-Plan system and most others is that it requires a HW OFF connection from the cylinder stat and programmer to the motorized valve (normally a grey wire).
 This connection enables the boiler and pump to operate for heating whilst the hot water is ‘off’ or ‘satisfied’.
 The Flow Share or Mid Position valve allows the motor driven actuator to operate in either direction as well as to a mid position unlike a spring return diverter valve.